-NOTE 10 - EMPLOYEE BENEFIT PLANS
+NOTE 11 - EMPLOYEE BENEFIT PLANS

 KLA-Tencor has a profit sharing program for eligible employees, which distributes, on a quarterly basis, a percentage of the Company's pre-tax profits.
 In addition, the Company has an employee savings plan that qualifies as a deferred salary arrangement under Section 401(k) of the Internal Revenue Code.
-Through March 31, 2011, the Company matched a portion of each participating eligible employee's 401(k) contribution equal to 50% of the first \$6,000 of the employee's contribution (i.e., a maximum of \$3,000) during each fiscal year.
-The Company's Board of Directors approved an amendment to the Company's 401(k) plan effective April 1, 2011 to increase the employer match amount to 50% of the first \$8,000 of an eligible employee's contribution (i.e., a maximum of \$4,000) during each fiscal year.
+Since April 1, 2011, the employer match amount was 50% of the first \$8,000 of an eligible employee's contribution (i.e., a maximum of\$4,000) during each fiscal year.

-The total expenses under the profit sharing and 401(k) programs aggregated \$13.1 million, \$12.6 million and \$11.6 million in the fiscal years ended June 30, 2013, 2012 and 2011, respectively.
+The total expenses under the profit sharing and 401(k) programs aggregated \$15.4 million, \$13.1 million and \$12.6 million in the fiscal years ended June 30, 2014, 2013 and 2012, respectively.
 The Company has no defined benefit plans in the United States.
 In addition to the profit sharing plan and the United States 401(k), several of the Company's foreign subsidiaries have retirement plans for their full-time employees, several of which are defined benefit plans.
 Consistent with the requirements of local law, the Company deposits funds for certain of these plans with insurance companies, with third-party trustees or into government-managed accounts and/or accrues for the unfunded portion of the obligation.
 The assumptions used in calculating the obligation for the foreign plans depend on the local economic environment.

 The Company applies authoritative guidance that requires an employer to recognize the funded status of each of its defined pension and post-retirement benefit plans as a net asset or liability in its statement of financial position.
 Additionally, the authoritative guidance requires an employer to measure the funded status of each of its plans as of the date of its year-end statement of financial position.
-The benefit obligations and related assets under the Company's plans have been measured as of June 30, 2013 and 2012.
+The benefit obligations and related assets under the Company's plans have been measured as of June 30, 2014 and 2013.